 - Tai Sui prayer form to fill out your personal information.
 The Tai Sui prayer form is a template that is often included in the Tai Sui praying joss paper packet.
 Though the wording of the template may read a bit differently, but it basically an expression of respect and pray for safety, protection, and health of four seasons.
 The most important part is to fill out the prayer’s personal information, such as name, address, age, time of birth, etc.

 I include couple sample and how to fill one out in the pictures below.
 If there is no available template, you can just write down your personal information on a piece of the joss paper.
 Or simply write down your personal information on a piece of red paper and put it inside a red envelop.

 - Tai Sui talisman.
-There is a popular saying that the male should carry the Ying talisman (yellow one) while female should carry Yang talisman (red one).
+There is a popular saying that the male should carry the Ying talisman (yellow one) while the female should carry the Yang talisman (red one).
 It is incorrect.
-The right method is, regardless of their gender, for people who were born in Yang year should carry yellow one, while people who were born in Ying year should carry the red one.
-The Ying years referred to zodiac year of Ox, Rabbit, Snake, Sheep, Rooster and Pig, the Yang years refer to zodiac year of Rat, Tiger, Dragon, Horse, Monkey and Dog.
-You can either burn this talisman together with the joss paper in the end of the ritual, or keep the talisman in your house, or in your purse.
+The right method is, regardless of their gender, for people who were born in Yang year should carry the yellow one, while people who were born in Ying year should carry the red one.
+The Ying years refer to the zodiac year of the Ox, Rabbit, Snake, Sheep, Rooster, and Pig, the Yang years refer to the zodiac year of the Rat, Tiger, Dragon, Horse, Monkey, and Dog.
+You can either burn this talisman together with the joss paper at the end of the ritual, or keep the talisman in your house, or in your purse.
 If you keep it with you for the rest of the year, you will also need to bring this back for the ritual of Thank Tai Sui.

-Once you have all the items mentioned ready or known that the temple would provide what you need onsite, you can start selecting a date to perform this ritual.
+Once you have all the items mentioned ready or known that the temple will provide what you need onsite, you can start selecting a date to perform this ritual.

 Step 3: Pick an auspicious date.